-TVs have played an important role in providing entertainment and diverse content to households for decades.
+Television sets have served as the centerpiece of household entertainment for decades.
 They are capable of receiving broadcast signals from wired and wireless TV stations, and displaying audio and video signals transmitted by external devices (such as STBs and DVDs) through various analog and digital interfaces.
 In 2007, the first generation of networked smart TVs came into being, representing a new, innovative paradigm for TV products.
-These smart TVs supported the installation of wide-ranging apps, and enabled consumers to watch live and on-demand video from the Internet.
-They also allowed TV content to be actively selected, rather than simply passively received.
-These smart TVs supported signal reception (wireless and wired), as well as diverse digital/analog interfaces, network interfaces (wireless and wired), audio/video signal processing, and image display.
+Smart TVs could run a wide variety of apps, and enabled consumers to watch live and on-demand video directly from the Internet.
+They also allowed TV content to be actively selected, a big departure from the passively-received nature of traditional TV content.
+In addition, smart TVs supported signal reception (wireless and wired), as well as a wide range of digital/analog interfaces, network interfaces (wireless and wired), audio/video signal processing methods, and image displays.